Lordship Recreation Ground

 Shell Performing Arts Collective

-The SPAC is a new group made up of local residents.
+The SPAC is a group made up of local residents.
 Their aim is to increase the use of the theatre and support people from the local community to develop activities in this space; plus encourage schools and colleges to perform and hold award ceremonies.
 Recent events organised by SPAC have been an International Music Festival, Blokorama (Steel Pan Extravaganza), Jazz Fest and working with another park group, Lordship Sports and Activities Consortium to put on music at a Youth Festival.